muratk5n/thirdwave/en/index.md

 [racket](https://cdn.fosstodon.org/media_attachments/files/112/811/480/690/795/566/original/5d00be1a26e69b39.jpeg),
 people have killed others for less.

-TASS: "Ukraine could try to kill Trump, pro-Kremlin opposition politician warns in letter to ex-US prez"
+WION: "Ukraine could try to kill Trump.. [wrote] an exiled Ukrainian politician who currently lives in Russia..
+[Medvedchuk] was handed over to Russia as part of a prisoner swap.
+He was the leader of Platform For Life party, which is now banned in Ukraine"

 ---